Get Answers For Frequently Asked Questions

 A. You will need the following things:

-1. Title or current out-of-state registration if title is held by a lienholder.
+1. Title or current out-of-state registration if a lienholder holds the title.

 2. Level 1 inspection.
 (We do them here at our office)

 3. Smog test if the vehicle is over 4 years old.

 A. As an Arizona resident, you must pay 5.6% state sales tax and any local sales tax.
 We are responsible for collecting the state and local taxes, and the selling dealer will require a bill of sale to verify that sales tax was collected or how much needs to be collected.

 A. When ownership of the vehicle is in more than one name, the "Or, And, and" box on the title application determines which signatures will be required to sell the vehicle or for other actions.

 This ownership is a joint tenancy, with an expressed intent that either of the owners has full authority to transfer ownership of the vehicle, license plates, and fees or to record loan information.
 The owners' names will appear on the title as in this example: JOHN DOE OR JOE ROSS.

 To transfer ownership of the vehicle, license plates, and fees, or to record loan information, the signature of either party will be accepted.
 Both signatures are not required.
 If this legal status is chosen, all owners involved must sign in the Legal Status section.